 - Keto Ice Cream Recipe – Low Carb Chocolate

 How Many Carbs In Butter?

-Butter is a staple for people on low-carb, high-fat diets such as the Keto Diet and Atkins Diet.
+Butter is a staple for people on low-carb, high-fat diets such as the Keto and Atkins diets.

-Butter has virtually no carbs, almost no protein and is almost entirely made of fat.
+Butter has virtually no carbs, almost no protein, and is nearly entirely made of fat.

 Carbohydrates In Butter (per tablespoon)

 Keeping butter on hand is key to a successful ketogenic diet.
 Almost pure fat and full of flavor, butter is the swiss army knife of LCHF eating.
 The carbs in butter are very low.